 We understand and respect the fact that not everyone is comfortable participating in person at this time.
 For your continued encouragement and edification, we will live stream each service, and post a recording of each service online for you to enjoy.
 If you are at high risk of illness, please refrain from attending at this time.
 If you, or a family member, has a cough, fever, or other respiratory difficulties, we also ask that you refrain from attending until you have been symptom-free for 72 hours.

-We will provide more details as we approach October 4!
 Thank you for your prayers, patience, and perseverance through these strange days.
-Please email questions to email@example.com.
+Please email additional questions to firstname.lastname@example.org.

 Pastor Andrew and the Elders